The Ancient Egyptian Culture: Journey To The Afterlife

 The Ancient Egyptian Culture: Journey To The Afterlife.

-First and Formost they needed to be judged for any offenses done while alive.
+First and Formnost they needed to be judged for any offences done while alive.
 Held Before Osiris and the 42 judges the dead would claim that they had done no evil throughout their lives, such as murder, rustling or cheating.

 To speak the name of the dead is to make them live again, and restores the breath of life to him who has vanished.